domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

       buffer<float, 1> c_sycl(vec_c.data(), ArraySize);
 }
 ```
 In SYCL, a buffer is used to maintain an area of memory that can be shared between the host and one or more devices.
 Here we instantiate a **buffer type** with two *template arguments*: data type `float` and data dimension `1`.
-We also construct a **buffer instance** with two arguments: the first is the data source and the second one is an the number of elements.
-SYCL provide interfaces for constructing buffers from different types of data sources like `std::vector` or `C arrays`.
+We also construct a **buffer instance** with two arguments: the first is the data source and the second one is the number of elements.
+SYCL provides interfaces for constructing buffers from different types of data sources like `std::vector` or `C arrays`.
-In the first line of this example, we create a 1 dimensional buffer object of containing element `float` of size `ArraySize` and initiliza it with data in `vec_a`.
+In the first line of this example, we create a 1-dimensional buffer object of containing element `float` of size `ArraySize` and initialized it with data in `vec_a`.

 Notice in the code there is a scope `{}` around buffers.
-This scope define the life-span of buffer.
-When the buffer is constructed inside the scope, it automatically get the ownership of the data.
+This scope defines the life-span of buffer.
+When the buffer is constructed inside the scope, it automatically gets the ownership of the data.
 When the buffer goes out of scope, it copies data back to `vec_a`, `vec_b` and `vec_c`.
-The memory movement between host and device is handled implicitly in buffer's constructor and descructor.
+The memory movement between host and device is handled implicitly in the buffer's constructor and destructor.

 * **Command Group**
-A command group is a single unit of work that will be executed on device.
+A command group is a single unit of work that will be executed on the device.
 You can see the command group
 is passed as a functor (function object) parameter to to `submit` function.
-It also accepts a parameter `handler` constructed by SYCL runtime which gives user ability to access command group scope APIs.
+It also accepts a parameter `handler` constructed by SYCL runtime which gives users the ability to access command group scope APIs.
 ```C++
       queue.submit([&] (handler& cgh) { // start of command group
          // inputs and outputs accessor